-Has overall responsibility for ensuring compliance with Health and Safety legislation in the day to day running of the college and its subsidiaries but delegates the responsibility for implementation to the Chief Operations Officer and will ensure that:
+The overall responsibility for ensuring compliance with Health and Safety legislation in the day to day running of the College but delegates the responsibility for implementation to the Director of Estates and will ensure that:

-- our Health and Safety Policy is implemented, monitored, developed, communicated effectively, reviewed and amended as required - a health and safety plan of continuous improvement is created and monitor progress against agreed targets - suitable and sufficient funds, people, materials and equipment are provided to meet all health and safety requirements - The SGS Corporation, Boards of Subsidiary Companies, the SGS Group Executive, the SGS College Senior Leadership Team and Heads of Department designated with health and safety responsibilities are provided with support to enable health and safety objectives to be met - The SGS Corporation, Boards of Subsidiary Companies, the SGS Group Executive, the SGS College Senior Leadership Team and Heads of Department develop a positive and pro-active safety culture which will permeate into all activities undertaken and reach all personnel - a system of communication and consultation with all staff employed by SGS College and its subsidiaries is established - effective training programmes have been put in to place - an annual report on the safety performance of the college is presented to SGS College Corporation
+- the Health and Safety Policy is implemented, monitored, developed, communicated effectively, reviewed and amended as required; - a health and safety plan of continuous improvement is created and monitor progress against agreed targets; - suitable and sufficient funds, people, materials and equipment are provided to meet all health and safety requirements;

-The Group Head of Estates
+- The SGS Corporation, the College Executive Team, the Senior Leadership Team and Heads of Department designated with health and safety responsibilities are provided with support to enable health and safety objectives to be met; - The SGS Corporation, the Executive Team, the Senior Leadership Team and Heads of Department develop a positive and pro-active safety culture which will permeate into all activities undertaken and reach all personnel; - a system of communication and consultation with all staff employed by the College is established: - effective training programmes have been put in to place; - an annual report on the safety performance of the College is presented to the College Corporation.

-The Group Head of Estates as the person with special responsibility for health and safety will ensure that:
+The Director of Estates

-- SGS College Corporation, the Principal and the Health and Safety Committee are advised of relevant changes in health and safety legislation, codes of practice and Department for Education standards - risk assessment requirements are co-ordinated and the implementation of any action required is monitored - risk assessments are reviewed regularly and any changes are brought to the attention of all staff employed by SGS College and its subsidiaries who may be affected
+The Director of Estates as the person with special responsibility for health and safety will ensure that:

-- regular Health and Safety Committee meetings are held where health and safety issues can be raised and discussed - they provide advice on health and safety training requirements - details of accidents, dangerous occurrences or diseases that are notifiable are reported to the Enforcing Authorities - they assist Members of the College Senior Leadership Teams in investigating and recording accident investigations - contact with external organisations such as the emergency services is co-ordinated - health assessment requirements are identified and advised to The SGS Corporation, Boards of Subsidiary Companies, the SGS Group Executive, the Senior Leadership Team and Heads of Department - the schedule of statutory examinations of plant, equipment and vehicles is maintained and Members of the College Senior Leadership Team are made aware of impending examinations - premises, plant, equipment and college vehicles are maintained in a safe condition with records kept - adequate arrangements are in place to ensure the security of the college, and all staff employed by SGS College and its subsidiaries, visitors and learners - adequate arrangements for fire and first aid are established Marshalls and first aiders appointed - welfare facilities provided are maintained in a satisfactory state - contractors engaged are reputable, can demonstrate a good health and safety record and are made aware of relevant local health and safety rules and procedures - health and safety notices are displayed and updated as and when required
+- the College Corporation, the Group CEO & Executive Principal and the Health and Safety Committee are advised of relevant changes in health and safety legislation, codes of practice and Department for Education standards; - risk assessment requirements are co-ordinated and the implementation of any action required is monitored; - risk assessments are reviewed regularly and any changes are brought to the attention of all staff employed by the College who may be affected; - regular Health and Safety Committee meetings are held where health and safety issues can be raised and discussed; - they provide advice on health and safety training requirements; - details of accidents, dangerous occurrences or diseases that are notifiable are reported to the Enforcing Authorities; - they assist members of the Senior Leadership Teams in investigating and recording accident investigations; - contact with external organisations such as the emergency services is co-ordinated; - health assessment requirements are identified and advised to The SGS Corporation, the College Executive Team, the Senior Leadership Team and Heads of Department; - the schedule of statutory examinations of plant, equipment and vehicles is maintained and members of the Senior Leadership Team are made aware of impending examinations; - premises, plant, equipment and college vehicles are maintained in a safe condition with records kept; - adequate arrangements are in place to ensure the security of the College, and all staff employed by the College, visitors and learners; - adequate arrangements for fire and first aid Marshalls and first aiders are appointed; - welfare facilities provided are maintained in a satisfactory state; - contractors engaged are reputable, can demonstrate a good health and safety record and are made aware of relevant local health and safety rules and procedures; - health and safety notices are displayed and updated as and when required.

-The Group Head of Estates as a Head of Department will ensure that:
+The Director of Estates as a Head of Department will ensure that: